 You may want to consider hand-writing your information in the clear plastic area near the hub or use discs with a printable top surface in conjunction with a thermal or inkjet CD printer.
 We do not recommend applying any kind of label to the surface of your pre-master.
 However, if you are extremely careful and accurate (use a label applicator) and use the right kind of label, then it can be acceptable.
 The wrong kind of label can damage a disc and asymmetric labels may throw the disc out of balance, causing read errors.
 Never apply a label on top of an existing label.
 You may want to consider instead of a label, writing directly on the surface of the disc, but only if you use a felt tipped pen that is approved for this use.
 Never use a solvent-based pen on a disc as it can eat through the lacquer and damage data on your pre-master.

 The more secure method is to package your Master in a hard shell container, such as a jewel case.
 Additionally, a bubble envelope or bubble-pack padding is a good way to protect your disc in transit.
 Although paper sleeves due afford some protection against dust, fingerprints and scratches, they are not recommended for transportation, unless properly wrapped.
+If you're looking for Master Lacquires Electroplating Test Press, Premastering for Cassette, or Rigid Boxes with Custom Inserts products; just give Microforum a call.

 If the disc is unique and unreadable and can't be replaced, then use a soft lint-free cloth and soapy water (distilled is best).
 The cloth must be free of any particles or hard fibres that could scratch the disk.
 The cleaning agent must be a soap, such as Ivory Liquid and not detergents or solvents such as alcohol.
 Gently wipe in a straight line from the hub to the outside with a wet cloth (error correction methods are better at correcting scratches and marks that go from the center out) and avoid any unnecessary pressure on the disc surface.
 Scratched discs cannot be repaired by the use of pastes (toothpaste) and waxes (car polish).
 The use of these solutions can actually increase read error rates even though the visual appearance of the surface may have improved.